-Students will be participating in an Activities Week towards the end of term - information has been sent to parents.
+Students will be participating in an Activities Week towards the end of term - more information will follow soon.

 The departments that teach your child have contributed below to let you know what students will be studying this term.

 ART

 Continuation of GCSE Taster Project.
 They will be at the stage of starting 'thumbnail' designs of possible compositional alternatives from their various drawings and research completed so far - this will then set them up for producing the final piece in the second half of the summer term.